plus3it/watchmaker/docs/gotchas/EL7-sudo.md

 ## User Mapped As `staff_u`

-If the previously-discussed pillar-data declares that a give username should be mapped to the `staff_u` user-confinment, execution of `sudo` _may_ result in an errors.
+If the previously-discussed pillar-data declares that a given username should be mapped to the `staff_u` user-confinement, execution of `sudo` _may_ result in an error.
 A quick `sudo -i` will show:

 ~~~
 $ sudo -i